 - Operating limits on aircraft weight

-Different aircraft have different wings with differing handling qualities – as a result, smaller propeller aircraft are used to fly into airports with shorter runways, and larger jet aircraft fly to the bigger airports.
+Different aircraft have different wings with differing handling qualities.
+As a result, smaller propeller aircraft are used to fly into airports with shorter runways, and larger jet aircraft fly to bigger airports.
 Now, take the Boeing 737; while taking off at the maximum takeoff weight, a minimum distance of approximately 1,600m in zero wind conditions is required.

-These performance calculations are regulated and may defer by aviation region.
-In Europe, aircraft manufacturers follow the European Aviation Safety Agency (EASA), and in the USA it’s the Federal Aviation Authority’s (FAA) laws that apply.
+These performance calculations are regulated and may defer by the aviation region.
+In Europe, aircraft manufacturers follow the European Aviation Safety Agency (EASA), and in the USA, it’s the Federal Aviation Authority’s (FAA) laws that apply.
 There are various methods that are used to calculate runway length.